 The court must determine whether the child has been provided the opportunity, in a developmentally appropriate manner, to express opinion about medical care.
 Tex.
 Fam.
 Code § 263.306(a-1)(5)(D).
-For a child receiving psychotropic medication, the must determine whether the child has:
+For a child receiving psychotropic medication, the court must determine whether the child has:

-- Been provided psychosocial therapies, behavior strategies, and nonpharmacological interventions. - Seen prescribing physician every 90 days for review.
+- Been provided appropriate psychosocial therapies, behavior strategies, and nonpharmacological interventions; and - Seen their prescribing physician at least every 90 days for review.
 Tex.
 Fam.
-Code § 263.306(a-1)(5)(E).
+Code § 263.306(a-1)(5)(F).

-2. Foster Youth Must Be Heard at Each Hearing Held under Tex.
+2. Youth in Foster Care Must Be Heard at Each Hearing Held under Tex.
 Fam.
 Code Chapter 263

 The Family Code provides that sixteen and seventeen-year-olds can serve as their own Medical Consenter with a judicial determination that the youth is capable of the role.
 Tex.
 Fam.
 Code § 266.010.
 If the youth is not the Medical Consenter, Tex.
 Fam.
 Code § 266.007(c) requires that he or she be provided the opportunity to express to the court their views on the medical care being provided.
 Further, Tex.
 Fam.
-Code § 263.302 requires that the youth attend Permanency Hearings before and after final order, although some stakeholders have shared concerns about their experiences in child welfare courts where children and youth do not routinely attend their hearings.
+Code § 263.302 requires that the youth attend Permanency Hearings Before and After Final Order.
+While this is the law, many youth and other stakeholders report that children and youth do not routinely attend their hearings.
 This is especially concerning with older youth, who are more likely than younger foster youth to be prescribed psychotropic medications.